 This week we’re going to be painting a simple study of a fish, taking inspiration from objects you might see every day and transforming them into paint.

 The video tutorial looks at how you can combine a monochrome underpainting with colour glazes to create a luminosity in your acrylic paintings.
-We’ll keep the freshness of the piece by building up layers of clear transparent glazes and all we going to be using is 5 paints and a couple of brushes.
+We’ll keep the piece’s freshness by building up layers of clear transparent glazes, and all we will be using is 5 paints and a couple of brushes.